altocodenl/cell/vibey.md

 What about versioning?
 You can save the project at any point and get out a zip file with a snapshot of the project at that time (docs only, docs + dialogs, everything).

 We take great inspiration from Unix's "everything is a file": here, everything is text, except for the artifacts that your agents build, which might be something else than text.

+We can also embed things in markdown: images, audio, even mini-windows with dynamic views.
+But each main center is a document, a page, built around text.

 ## How can everything be running from your browser?